Kaz3015/CS-3200-MotionMax/README.md

 The MotionMax application is designed to:
 - Gives users access to created workouts from experienced trainers through a subscription.
-- Allows users to track their workouts through a easy comprehensive fitness tracking soluton
+- Allows users to track their workouts through a easy comprehensive fitness tracking solution
-- Allows users to track their macronurteitns and calories throughout the day through a food log
+- Allows users to track their macronutrients and calories throughout the day through a food log
 - Allows trainers to post recipes to help clients attain their dream physique.
-- Messaging between a trainer and his clients is avaivbile which can be used for questions and suggestions.
+- Messaging between a trainer and his clients is available which can be used for questions and suggestions.
 - Provide role-based access control (RBAC) for different user roles (sales, trainer, clients/users, and system admin).
-- Get user feedback through a posted survey and diplay the output to the sales administrator
+- Get user feedback through a posted survey and display the output to the sales administrator
 - Get user demographics from the posted main user survey and display the combined user demographics to the sales administrator
 - Gets the customer acquisition cost which finds the cost of acquiring a customer in a month
 - Displays the customer lifetime value of the app displaying how much profit customers contribute to the app